-The flight over L’Epine in Noirmoutier Island, France (Figure 7) was conducted near a dike crossing the northern part of the flight from west to east.
+The flight over L’Epine in Noirmoutier Island, France (Figure 7) was conducted near a dike crossing the northern part of the scene from west to east.
 Alongside this dike, brown algae attached to rocks and stranded green algae could be found.
-Despite the high mixture between Chlorophyceae and Magnoliopsida in this flight, these two classes are well discriminated by the classifier.
+Despite the high mixture between Chlorophyceae and Magnoliopsida, these two classes were correctly discriminated by the classifier.